specialist in digestive health since 2008

 Along with making balanced food choices, make sure you’re getting plenty of high-quality sleep (at least seven hours per night when possible).
 Exercise consistently, too.
 This can help your body stay in good working order in between events.

-eating well during the holidays
+Eating well during the holidays

 The holidays are filled with unique and fun food choices.
 It’s perfectly fine to indulge in these from time to time, too.
 However, you don’t want the occasional cheat to turn into an avalanche of unrestricted binging.